 Learn More About Application Access Policies in Modern Auth

 AskCody has been supporting Modern Authentication since 2018.
 Modern Authentication (OAuth 2.0) is a more secure and reliable way than Basic Authentication to access data in Microsoft Exchange Web Services (EWS).
-Recently Microsoft introduced Application Access Policies for connecting to EWS.
+Microsoft introduced Application Access Policies for connecting to EWS.
 This enables you to restrict the AskCody application to access certain resources in Exchange.

 Note that AskCody already only has access to the resources (calendars) that you choose to integrate with.
 You can see it as an extra layer of security built in.